 The best club or executive hotel lounges can also provide an interesting environment to work and relax in.
-Some lounges also provide dedicated meeting rooms, although I prefer to hold smaller meetings in the main lounge area.
+Some lounges also provide dedicated meeting rooms, although I prefer to hold smaller meetings in the main lounge.
 When I travel on my own for business, I’m not particularly eager to sit in restaurants on my own.
-Room service is also rather lonely, so a club lounge provides the ideal environment to enjoy good food and atmosphere while being completely comfortable sitting at a table for one.
+Room service is also rather lonely, so a club lounge provides the ideal environment to enjoy good food and atmosphere while comfortably sitting at a table for one.

 I have compiled a list below containing the club lounges available across luxury hotels in Chicago.
 I list the ones I consider to be the best at the top.

-The Ritz Carlton Chicago offers a club level and is one of the best executive floors in Chicago.
+The Ritz-Carlton Chicago offers a club level and is one of the best executive floors in Chicago.
 It is pictured above.
 Renovated in 2016, this brand new Ritz-Carlton Club® Lounge is located in the city’s fashion mecca.
-The Ritz-Carlton, Chicago, also refreshed its suites and guest room corridors and upgraded its fitness center in 2016.
+The Ritz-Carlton, Chicago, refreshed its suites and guest room corridors and upgraded its fitness center in 2016.

 This club lounge does include alcoholic drinks (hurrah!), including beer, wine, cocktails, and spirits.
-In fact, it goes a step further with wine tastings and similar events.
-For example, Ritz Kids guests can enjoy a behind-the-scenes tour of the neighboring firehouse, and businesses and leisure travelers can immerse themselves in Chicago culture and cuisine through local wine and brewery partnerships.
+It goes a step further with wine tastings and similar events.
+For example, Ritz Kids guests can enjoy a behind-the-scenes tour of the neighboring firehouse.
+Businesses and leisure travelers can immerse themselves in Chicago culture and cuisine through local wine and brewery partnerships.

 The Club Lounge offers five different food and beverage options throughout the day, from healthy breakfast options to hors-d’oeuvres, cocktails, and evening desserts.